Two longstanding perceptions haunt the world of investment marketing:

 American Express OPEN Forum

-Like Bond Vigilantes, OPEN Forum began almost 10 years ago, showing that however modish the term “content marketing” may be, the principles underlying it have been around – and powerful – for a long time.
+Like Bond Vigilantes, OPEN Forum began more than 10 years ago, showing that however modish the term “content marketing” may be, the principles underlying it have been around – and powerful – for a long time.

 OPEN Forum offers a wide range of valuable advice for small-business owners.
 With much of its content written not by American Express staffers, but by independent experts, OPEN Forum has genuine credibility and a distinctive voice.